slamora/brackets-wiki/Extension-API-Research.md

 * Extensions authors get code hints for core APIs
 * Less verbose per-module boilerplate, matching Node module format more closely
 * [Implementation research notes here...](https://github.com/adobe/brackets/wiki/ModuleLoader)
 * **Open question:** What do we do for worker-thread code?
-E.g. see _tern-worker.js_ in JS code hints &ndash; it looks like an unusual edge case for module loading...
+E.g. see _tern-worker.js_ in JS code hints &ndash; it looks like an unusual edge case for module loading... _(Added to [implementation research story](https://trello.com/c/Qk7uqIw8/991-research-extension-loader-implementation))._
-* **Open question:** Should extension references to core modules be behind a single root namespace, to disambiguate the first "path segment" in case of collisions between core folder names & user extension names?

 #### 2. Cross-extension dependencies
 * Built atop new module loader: APIs pulled in the same way as core APIs.
 Factored into the dependency-driven load order.
 * Extensions are treated as singleton "service" providers rather than NPM-style dependencies
 * Extension Manager automatically pulls down dependency extensions & identifies conflicts
-* **Open question:** Do we enforce that the dependency is declared in package.json?
+* Cross-extension dependencies _must_ be declared in package.json (to allow Extension Manager to properly manage the dependency).
+If not declared, any `require()` calls referencing another extension will fail.

 #### 3. Transparently expose APIs from Node-side modules
 * _Restrictions:_ all APIs are async; all APIs can only receive & return JSON values (no complex objects)